awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-transfer-connector.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Url`  <a name="cfn-transfer-connector-url"></a>
-The URL of the partner's AS2 endpoint\.
+The URL of the partner's AS2 or SFTP endpoint\.
 *Required*: Yes
 *Type*: String
 *Maximum*: `255`